visongf/basic-c-mac/README.md

 # basic-c-mac
-A very basic C application on Mac OS
+A very very basic C application on Mac OS